kuchin/awesome-cto/README.md

 # Awesome CTO

-> &mdash; Hello, my name is Dima and I'm a CTO
+> &mdash; Hello, my name is Dima and I'm a CTO of a company
 >
 > &mdash; (chorus) Welcome, Dima